Make Learning Matter: Become a Learning Organization

 He said they were “organizations where people continually expand their capacity to create the results they truly desire, where new and expansive patterns of thinking are nurtured, where collective aspiration is set free, and where people are continually learning how to learn together.”

 Senge frames your understanding of the learning organization with an ensemble of disciplines which he believes must converge to form a learning organization.
-I will briefly describe each of these dimensions so that we share a basic understanding of the components that create a learning organization.
+We will briefly describe each of these dimensions so that we share a basic understanding of the components that create a learning organization.

 Dimensions of a Learning Organization

-My main focus, however, is to suggest some ways in which you can promote a learning organization environment in your organization.
+Our main focus, however, is to suggest some ways in which you can promote a learning organization environment in your organization.
 These ideas will help you get started; true transformation takes time, commitment, and resources.

 The underlying structure and the interlinking components of each of our work systems, shape a great deal of the behavior of the individuals who work inside of the work system.